Krzysztofe/contributions/README.md

 # Contributions

-An application for recording contributions paid by members of a company workers' union commission.
+An application created for the use of the treasurer of a workers' union commission for recording contributions paid by its members.

 Demo https://skladki.ozzip.pl/